Ubud Story Walks

 If you’re joining a sunrise trek or heading to one of Ubud’s early morning markets, don’t hesitate to greet others with Selamat Pagi.

-3. Selamat Siang (Good Afternoon)
+3. Selamat Siang (Good Afternoon in Balinese)

 Used from around 11 a.m. to 3 p.m., Selamat Siang means “good afternoon.”
 It’s the perfect greeting for lunch meetings or when you’re exploring temples in the heat of the day.